 Every graduate student we admit is guaranteed financial support for the prescribed duration of the program, which fully covers tuition, fees and health insurance, and also includes funds for living expenses.

-To learn more about applying for graduate studies in philosophy at the University of Toronto, please visit the School of Graduate Studies application information page.
+To learn more about applying for graduate studies in philosophy at the University of Toronto, please visit the School of Graduate Studies How-to-apply page.

 The Department of Philosophy acknowledges the land on which the University of Toronto operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work here.